snap-one/docs-driverworks-proxyprotocol/source/includes/91_security_partition_commands/_5-EXECUTEFUNCTION.md

-## EXECUTE_FUNCTION
+## EXECUTE\_FUNCTION

-Command from the UI to the Proxy and then forwarded on to the Protocol.
-Has no Return values.
 Request the partition to execute a function event of the type listed in the functions capability.
 The function parameter would be one of the function strings listed in the `GET_SETUP` xml.

 | Parameter | Description |